AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/tips-and-tricks/tags-your-personal-assistant.md

 The important part is whether the game was tag or hide and seek, we were playing a fun activity where everyone was found again and again.

-When we turn to our daily jobs, searching for things appears to become a lot less adventurous and a lot more tedious; however, it does not have to be if we are willing to put in just a little bit of work on the front end.
+When we turn to our daily jobs, searching for things appears to become a lot less adventurous and a lot more tedious.
+However, it does not have to be if we are willing to put in just a little bit of work on the front end.
 A phrase known well known by my family is, "Most pain is self-inflicted," but a more famous phrase, though it may seem a little old-fashioned these days, that is also highly relevant here is, "A stitch in time saves nine." - Benjamin Franklin

 Now that I have your attention, let me begin by a question:

 ![Hand Outline](assets/hand-outline.png) ![How Many of you](assets/how-many-of-you.png)

 How many of you have done this?
-You've started to search for a **dimension**, **date range**, **segment**, or **calculated metric**, and you get flooded with this giant list (see **Figure 1**) of everything you do NOT want.  ***Analysis** **Workspace*** thinks it is trying to be helpful, but in all actuality, it has only succeeded in not being very helpful at all.
+You've started to search for a **dimension**, **date range**, **segment**, or **calculated metric**, and you get flooded with this giant list (see **Figure 1**) of everything you do NOT want.  ***Analysis** **Workspace*** thinks it is trying to be helpful, but in all actuality, it has only succeeded in not being helpful at all.
 Pretty janky, am I right?

 ![figure 1 search for year](assets/figure-1-search-for-year.png)

 *Figure 1 - Search for "year"*

-Better yet, you've gone and created some *new* **date ranges** and **segments**, and because they are "so new," you would think at least these items should be quick and easy to find the next time you came into ***Adobe Workspace***, am I right?
+Better yet, you've gone and created some *new* **date ranges** and **segments**, and because they are "so new," you would think at least these items should be quick and easy to find the next time you came into ***Adobe Workspace***.
+Am I right?

 I hate to burst your bubble, but just try leaving ***Adobe Analytics*** after you have just created all of your newest "little friends," and when you return, the majority of them have simply run away.
 If you are lucky, *maybe* one of them stayed behind to wait for you, but the rest are already long gone and playing hide and seek.